Guidelines on the Reporting of Grants and Contributions Awards

 2. not-for-profit organizations and charities

-3. Aboriginal recipients
+3. Indigenous recipients

 4. government (including Crown corporations, federal, provincial, territorial, municipal and foreign)